react-boilerplate/react-boilerplate/docs/general/introduction.md

 `app/app.js` is one of the biggest files of the boilerplate.
 It contains all the global setup to make sure your app runs smoothly.
 Let's break its contents down:

 - `babel-polyfill` is imported.
 This enables cool stuff like generator functions, `Promise`s, etc.
+- A `history` object is created, which remembers all the browsing history for your app.
+This is used by the ConnectedRouter to know which pages your users visit.
+(Very useful for analytics, by the way.)
 - A redux `store` is instantiated.
-- A `history` object is created, which remembers all the browsing history for your app.
-This is used by the router to know which page your users visit. (very useful for analytics, by the way)
-- A Router is connected to Redux.
+- `ReactDOM.render()` not only renders the [root react component](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/index.js) called `<App />`, of your application, but it renders it with `<Provider />`, `<LanguageProvider />` and `<ConnectedRouter />`.
-- Hot module replacement setup via vanilla [Webpack HMR](https://webpack.js.org/guides/hot-module-replacement/) that makes all the reducers, injected sagas, components, containers, and i18n messages hot reloadable.
+- Hot module replacement is set up via vanilla [Webpack HMR](https://webpack.js.org/guides/hot-module-replacement/) that makes all the reducers, injected sagas, components, containers, and i18n messages hot reloadable.
 - i18n internationalization support setup.
 - Offline plugin support to make your app [offline-first](https://developers.google.com/web/fundamentals/getting-started/codelabs/offline/).
-- `ReactDOM.render()` not only renders the [root react component](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/index.js) called `<App />`, of your application, but it renders it with `<Provider />`, `<LanguageProvider />` and `<Router />`.

 * `<Provider />` connects your app with the redux `store`.
 * `<LanguageProvider />` provides language translation support to your app.